 - One DMVPN subnet is probably the best design for Phase 3 DMVPN and it’s mandatory if you have partial spoke-to-hub NHRP connectivity.

-Start with the DMVPN – from basics to scalable networks webinar; it probably contains 95% of what you need to know about DMVPN (the DMVPN New Features one describes DMVPN features introduced in IOS releases 15.x).
+Start with the DMVPN Technology and Configuration webinar; it probably contains 95% of what you need to know about DMVPN.
+The DMVPN New Features webinar describes DMVPN features introduced in IOS releases 15.x.